privy-open-source/design-system/src/styleguide/check-radio/index.md

 <div class="py-4">
   <Checkbox v-model="value2">Checklist Label</Checkbox>
 </div>
-<Caption class="!text-subtle">Usage: This is the default component that mainly use ini all over the design.
+<Caption class="!text-subtle dark:!text-dark-subtle">Usage: This is the default component that mainly use ini all over the design.
 The label is used to make checkbox context clear.</Caption>

 #### Checked with label and Caption
 <div class="py-4">